2024 Land Rover Range Rover Sport spy shots and video: Redesigned SUV sheds camoApril 29, 2022

 Land Rover is also out testing prototypes for a redesigned version of the high-performance Range Rover Sport SVR.
-The regular Range Rover Sport will arrive as a 2023 model but the SVR could be pushed out to the 2024 model, meaning a debut sometime next year most likely.
+Both the regular version and SVR should be launched around the end of the year as 2024 models.

 Our spy shots reveal that the new Range Rover Sport will have a very similar shape to the current model, which has been on sale since the 2014 model year.

 Most of the differentiation will come from graphic elements like the fascias and lights, with the headlights in particularly appearing to feature a slimmer design.